full-time position with Orthopedic Surgery; 40 hours per week; Monday - Friday

-Patient Scheduling: If approved to schedule in EPIC, schedule appointments in EPIC.
+If approved to schedule in EPIC, schedule appointments in EPIC.
 Schedule new and follow-up clinic appointments and assist in canceling and rescheduling of clinics for providers who have a non-schegistrar as their MOC.
 Collect insurance information and complete registration in EPIC.
-Answer more complex questions from patients about billing and refer to JHU Physician Billing Services and/or JHH Patient Financial Services.
-Support the physician with insurance preauthorization and single case agreement processes by submitting necessary clinical information as instructed by the physician.
+Answer questions from patients about billing and refer to JHU Physician Billing Services and/or JHH Patient Financial Services.
+Support physician with insurance preauthorization and single case agreement processes by submitting necessary clinical information as instructed by the physician.
 Coordinate follow-up office visits by providing information about treatment and testing locations.
-Schedule lab tests and other procedures, and/or coordinate with other areas to complete scheduling process.
+Schedule lab tests, other procedures, and/or coordinate with other areas to complete scheduling process.
 When physician's clinic is cancelled, call patient to re-schedule physician and/or testing appointments pertaining to that visit.
-If requested by physician, complete courtesy calls to patients to remind them of appointment arrival times and answer questions about location, parking, what to bring, etc. (All information entered into EPIC will be subject to evaluation, quality controls and performance management standards.)
+If requested by physician, complete courtesy calls to patients to remind them of appointment arrival times and answer questions about location, parking, what to bring, etc. All information entered into EPIC will be subject to evaluation, quality controls and performance management standards.

-Academic/General Administrative Support: As necessary, provide general administrative support to one or more physicians.
-Answer office phone, schedule meetings/maintains calendar for physicians, make travel arrangements, maintains filing system (copy or scan as indicated).
+As necessary, provide general administrative support to one or more physicians.
+Answer office phone, schedule meetings, maintain calendar for physicians, make travel arrangements, and maintain filing system (copy or scan as indicated).
 Assist with preparation of correspondence, reports, posters, and related documents.
-Compile information for reports, grant applications, manuscripts, etc. Order stock and maintain office supplies.
+Compile information for reports, grant applications, manuscripts, etc. Order stock and maintains office supplies.
 May coordinate large meetings and/or seminars (e.g., arrange logistics for speakers, meeting space, refreshments, invitations).
 May assist with preparation of sponsored project material.
 Process reimbursements per department protocol as applicable.

 Perform other duties as required.